 If a change of circumstances could affect your benefit or mean you could claim again, you should report this us straight away.

-The Appeals Service may not be able to accept your appeal if it is received more than one month after the date on the decision letter.
+The Tribunal Service may not be able to accept your appeal if it is received more than one month after the date on the decision letter.
 They can only accept a late appeal if there are special circumstances that caused the delay.

 Tribunal members who decide your case will be experts on the issues involved in your appeal.
 The members are independent of the council.